kenygren/documents_id1a3/MapscanRecover_1A3_SOP.md

 If you know or suspect that SPEC is in a confused state or behaving poorly after an abort sequence, you may want to try the following:

-1. check the motors are where you expect them to be
+1. check the motors are where you expect them to be.
+For pseudo motors - this can be done by moving to a known ome and checking the galil non-macromotors have the same reading as before.
+For instance, move to a known ome from a time before the abort sequence, print the sampXp, sampYp, sampX, and sampY and make sure they show the expected values.
 2. `config` and `ctrl+c` to recompile the motor macros
-3. `udo` userlist.mac

 If these do not work - start methodically troubleshooting to understand what is not communicating properly.
 Note: there are "cleanup" routines in many of the deeper macros that you can run as individual functions.